scalameta/metals-vscode/README.md

 **macOS, Linux or Windows**.
 Metals is developed on many operating systems and every PR is tested on Ubuntu, Windows and MacOS.

 **Scala 2.13, 2.12, 2.11 and Scala 3**.
-Check which specific versions are
-currently supported in the [Metals documentation](https://scalameta.org/metals/docs/editors/vscode#requirements).
+Metals supports these Scala versions:

+Scala 3 versions from 3.3.4 are automatically supported by Metals.

+Any older Scala versions will no longer get bugfixes, but should still work properly with newest Metals.

+Note that 2.11.x support is deprecated and it will be removed in future releases.
+It's recommended to upgrade to Scala 2.12 or Scala 2.13

 ## Installation